The 2026 Operator’s Licence Compliance Standard: A Practical Guide for Transport Managers

 Running a Compliant Operator’s Licence in 2026

-drivers’ hours and tachographs, quarterly licence checks, load security (100/50/50), OCRS and Public Inquiry risk.
+Practical, DVSA-aligned guidance for 2026 covering vehicle maintenance and brake testing at every PMI, drivers’ hours and tachographs, quarterly licence checks, load security (100/50/50), OCRS and Public Inquiry risk.

-Author: Gareth Wildman — Director & Lead Transport Compliance Trainer,
+Author: Gareth Wildman — Director & Lead Transport Compliance Trainer, Transcom National Training

-Reviewed: January 2026
+Reviewed: February 2026

-What DVSA expects to see in 2026
+What DVSA Expects to See in 2026

 • Brake performance assessment evidenced at every PMI